What are delusions?

 The first step is to see a doctor.
 The doctor may refer the person to a mental health professional to diagnose the cause of the delusions.
 The choice of health professional to treat delusions will depend on their cost, where the patient lives and what sort of mental illness is involved.
 The doctor will be able to advise about this.

 If someone you know is having delusions, remember that they will seem very real to that person.
-It’s best not to argue with them, try to persuade them with evidence, or to laugh at them.
-Showing them love and support, helping them to recognise what triggers their delusions, and encouraging them to seek treatment are all ways you can help.
+It is best not to argue with them, try to persuade them with evidence, or to laugh at them.
+You can help by showing them love and support, helping them to recognise what triggers their delusions, and encouraging them to seek treatment.

 If someone has tried to harm themselves or someone else, or you think they are about to, call triple zero (000) immediately and ask for an ambulance.